CSL (Cyber Security Law of China) vs ENERGY STAR

 Quick Verdict

-CSL mandates cybersecurity and data localization for China operations, enforcing compliance via fines up to 5% revenue.
+CSL mandates cybersecurity and data localization for China operations, enforcing compliance via fines up to 1 million RMB and business suspensions.
 ENERGY STAR voluntarily certifies energy-efficient products and buildings via third-party testing.
 Companies adopt CSL for legal survival in China; ENERGY STAR for cost savings and market differentiation.

 CSL (Cyber Security Law of China)